jkachmar/levity-polymorphism-berlinfp-2020/slides.md

 Haskell is **not** known for:

-* being easy to reason about in space/time complexity
+* "obvious" space/time complexity
-  * a consequence of laziness
+  * consequence of lazy evaluation

-* providing precise tools to manage memory allocation
+* precise control over memory allocation
-  * a consequence of being "high-level"[^high-level]
+  * not uncommon in "high-level"[^high-level] languages

 [^high-level]: "High-level" and "low-level" are fairly squishy terms; for the sake of example consider Python to be high-level and C to be low-level